mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-blender-method.md

 # Blender Method - Perfect Smooth Vee/Ra

-The blender method is our most popular brewing technique for creating smooth, frothy Vee/Ra botanical blends.
-This method creates a luxurious texture that's perfect for both hot and cold preparations.
+The blender method creates a smooth, frothy texture that enhances the absorption of the beneficial compounds in your Mood Magick and Moon Mylk.
+This method is perfect for those who prefer a creamy, well-mixed beverage with excellent bioavailability.

 ## What You'll Need

-- Your favorite Vee/Ra blend (Ritual Roots, Moon Mylk, or Mood Magick)
+- Your favourite Vee/Ra blend (Ritual Roots, Moon Mylk, or Mood Magick)
 - High-speed blender (Vitamix, Blendtec, or similar)
 - Hot water (just off the boil)
 - Optional: Plant milk, honey, or other additions